 Hanson acknowledges the concern in the community regarding road safety and road conditions and the potential for this to change if the Project were approved.
 However, the Quarry has been a part of the local community for over 35 years and it should be acknowledged that Brandy Hill Drive was originally built to service the Quarry with the subdivision and development of the area occurring subsequent to this.
-As reflected in consultation undertaken by Key Insights for the Social Impact Assessment (see Section 2.10.4 and Appendix 5), there are those in the community that are concerned about traffic but also those in the community that have lived in the area all their lives and acknowledge that trucks have always been present in the area.
-As described in Section 2.2, in light of the submissions received, Hanson has reviewed the proposed transportation operations.
-Hanson has committed to limiting the speed of all Quarry-related product despatch vehicles to 60km/hr on Brandy Hill Drive and requested that the RMS review the sign-posted speed limit on Clarence Town Road as the current speed of 100km/hr does not match the current use of the road or land use along the road.
+As reflected in consultation undertaken by Key Insights for the Social Impact Assessment (see Section 4.8.9 and Appendix 3), there are those in the community that are concerned about traffic but also those in the community that have lived in the area all their lives and acknowledge that trucks have always been present in the area.
+As described in Section 3, in light of the submissions received, Hanson has reviewed the proposed transportation operations.
+Hanson has been trialling a reduction to the speed of all Quarry-related product despatch vehicles to 60km/hr on Brandy Hill Drive and successfully lobbied RMS to review the sign-posted speed limit on Clarence Town Road as the speed of 100km/hr does not match the current use of the road or land use along the road.

 It should also be noted that since consent was granted in 1983, Hanson has been paying road maintenance and development contributions to Port Stephens Council.
 It is estimated that approximately \$9.6 million in contributions have been paid over the life of the existing Quarry.
 Hanson has not been provided with any indication of how these funds have been spent or distributed to the local area.
-The community concerns about road maintenance and funding have been considered by Hanson and it is now proposed that the contributions process be overseen by a community committee appointed to provide direction on where road infrastructure and maintenance work is most needed.
-This process would be specified in a Voluntary Planning Agreement.
-The community-based committee may initially be made up of members of the CCC, however it should be clear that Hanson would not be involved in nominating or approving members or providing input to the allocation of contributions.
+The community concerns about road maintenance and funding have been considered by Hanson.

 Hanson would also continue to manage transportation operations in accordance with a detailed Traffic Management Plan and Drivers Code of Conduct to guide driver behaviour and reduce the risk of incidents and improve the safety of local road users and pedestrians and minimise noise and dust impacts.
-Specific measures that would be included in these documents are detailed in Section 3.2.6.
+Specific measures that would be included in these documents are detailed in Section 5.2.10, Section 3, Section 5.21.11 and Appendix 12.